llastowka-usgs/hazdev-gis/documentation.md

 This service contains traces for fault locations that were used to caclulate the 2014 National Seismic Hazards Mapping project data.<br><br><br>

 ### Landslides (*ls* folder)
 There are currently GIS services for 1 project within the landslides team.
-This project is for **Post-Fire Debris-FLow Hazards**.<br> <br>
+This project is for **Post-Fire Debris-Flow Hazards**.<br> <br>

 GIS Services for the **Post-Fire Debris-Flow Hazards** Project <br>
 For more information about the project itself please visit: http://landslides.usgs.gov/hazards/postfire_debrisflow/<br>